 Arbetsförmedlingen has a coordinating responsibility for labour market integration for certain newly arriving immigrants.
 The task is to give these newly arriving individuals the support they need in order to learn Swedish, find work and become self sufficient as quickly as possible.

-Arbetsförmedlingen’s tasks also includes vocational rehabilitation, in collaboration with Försäkringskassan, the Swedish Social Insurance Agency.
+Arbetsförmedlingen’s tasks also include vocational rehabilitation, in collaboration with Försäkringskassan, the Swedish Social Insurance Agency.
 This aims to help individuals with limited work capacity due to disability or illness to be able to start to work again.